jackm43/home-app/README.md

 - [x] API

+- [ ] Docker

 - [ ] Error handling

 - [ ] Tests

-- [ ] Make it so there isnt 5 lock files across both yarn and npm lol
+- [ ] Make it so there isnt 5 lock files across both yarn and npm lol (consolidate to just yarn prob)